vijaysharma9/wpjmcl/readme.txt

 * Fix - When specifying categories on the jobs shortcode, don't clear those categories on reset.

 = 1.7.3 =
-* Fix resume file loop.
+* Fix company file loop.

 = 1.7.2 =
-* Fix - Revised resume skills to work when slugs match. e.g. C++ C#, C
+* Fix - Revised company skills to work when slugs match. e.g. C++ C#, C
-* resume_manager_user_can_download_resume_file filter
+* company_manager_user_can_download_company_file filter

 = 1.7.1 =
 * Fix LinkedIn jquery.

 = 1.7.0 =
-* Mirroring WP Job Manager, added listing duration to resumes to allow them to expire/be relisted.
+* Mirroring WP Job Manager, added listing duration to companies to allow them to expire/be relisted.
 Works in tandem with WC Paid Listings for charging submission and relisting.
 * Added expirey field to backend.
-* Improved post status display for resumes.
+* Improved post status display for companies.
 * Support html5 multiple files like WP Job Manager 1.14.
-* Added video field for resumes.
+* Added video field for companies.
 * Added support for new field type in WP Job Manager 1.14.

 = 1.6.4 =